exercism/julia/exercises/practice/sum-of-multiples/.approaches/introduction.md

 I chose the 5[MiB][mebibyte] cut-off before this function considers using a `Set{Int}` arbitrarily.
 If you wanted to, you could do some benchmarks and find a better cut-off.

-I noted the type instability in the docstring of `unique_multiples`, but in this case Julia's small-union optimisations mean that our code will still end up fast.
+I noted the type instability in the docstring of `unique_multiples`, but in this case Julia's [union-splitting optimisations][union-splitting] mean that our code will still end up fast.
 It will compile to something similar to:

 ```julia